euroadams/skytechs/README.md

 # skytechs
-A Web based platform for managing electrical wiring and installation services
+A web based platform for managing electrical wiring and installation services